 At the valuation date, there were still uncertainties around the impact on valuations due to the Covid-19 pandemic.
+Valuations reported were based on 'material valuation uncertainty' in accordance with RICS guidelines.
 However, implications of the pandemic for the valuation of properties could not be fully determined at the valuation date so specific adjustments to values were not made.